 What is the secret behind normal speech after cleft palate repair?

-This is a question many of my educated patients keep asking… In this medical blog, I would want to make this aspect clear to the non-medical person.
+What is the secret behind normal speech after cleft palate repair surgery?
+This is a question that many educated patients keep asking.
+In this medical blog, I would want to make this aspect clear to any non-medical person.

-- Surgeons Capability – This even though is the most important factor, is talked about the least.
-You could assess a surgeons capability by the quality and quantity of work already done, ie experience.
-His/ Her training background and also if he/she is a trainer will also give some hints.
-A skillful dedicated surgeon is like a gifted and talented painter and therefore this factor would be the most important point you would want to look into.
+This even though is the most important factor, is talked about the least.
+You could assess a surgeons capability by the quality and quantity of work already done, i.e., experience.
+The surgeon’s training background will also give some hints.
+A skillful dedicated surgeon is like a gifted and talented painter and therefore this factor would be the most important point you should look for.

-- The timing of the surgery: It also has been quite conclusively proven that if the cleft palate repair should be done around 9 months to 10 months of age. this is right before the child starts to babble.
+It also has been quite conclusively proven that the cleft palate repair should be done around 9-10 months of age for better results.
+Because, this is the time right before the child starts to babble.

-Some techniques are better in providing better speech and fewer issues for the kids with cleft palate.
+Some techniques are better in providing better speech and fewer issues for the kids with cleft palate is the secret.
 For example, radical muscle repair is a good technique.